Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: The first integrals of motion

-where the exact form for ${\cal E}$ will depend on the space time structure (and {\it not} on the matter geometry since the accretion is assumed to non self gravitating) appearing in the expression for ${\cal E}$ through the metric elements.
-As will be shown in the subsequent paragraphs, for isothermal flow, the total specific flow energy does not remain constant for obvious reason, rather the first integral of motion obtained by integrating the relativistic Euler equation has a different algebraic form which can not be identified with the total energy of the system.
-In general, the time independent part of the Euler equation being a first order homogeneous differential equation, it's integral solution will provide a constant of motion (first integral of motion) for whatever equation of state is used to describe the accreting matter.
-Such first integral of motion, however, can not formally be identified with the total energy of the background fluid flow for any equation of state other than the polytropic one.
+The exact form for ${\cal E}$ will depend on the space time structure appearing in the expression for ${\cal E}$ through the metric elements.
+It will not depend on the matter geometry since the accretion is assumed to be non self gravitating.
+For isothermal flow, the total specific flow energy does not remain constant, rather the first integral of motion obtained by integrating the relativistic Euler equation has a different algebraic form which can not be identified with the total energy of the system.